Markos Kounalakis: Energy Security

+In 2019, after a strong electoral showing by Germany’s Green Party Kounalakis wrote that the party’s antipathy to nuclear energy and coal plants was a laudable environmental move but put the country – and Europe – in a vulnerably dependent position regarding energy security.

 China - Opium war & fentanyl

 In 2017, Kounalakis identified early that fentanyl was a cheap and lethal street drug and cutting agent emanating from China, strategically targeting vulnerable American citizens.
-He characterized this as a People’s Republic of China’s chemical attack on the United States and wrote that this deployment and non-kinetic warfare tactic was “China’s 21st century Opium War against America.”
+He characterized this as a People's Republic of China's chemical attack on the United States and wrote that this deployment and non-kinetic warfare tactic was "China's 21st century Opium War against America".

 Spin Wars - FARA & CCTV/CGTN/RT

-Kounalakis's 2018 book, “Spin Wars & Spy Games: Global Media and Intelligence Gathering” (Hoover Institution Press) warned open systems and democratic societies that Russian and Chinese global media organizations use their foreign bureaus as both diplomatic outposts and spy nests.
+Kounalakis's 2018 book, "Spin Wars & Spy Games: Global Media and Intelligence Gathering" (Hoover Institution Press) warned open systems and democratic societies that Russian and Chinese global media organizations use their foreign bureaus as both diplomatic outposts and spy nests.
 Russia Today (RT), China Global Television Network (CGTN), and Xinhua were organizations he suggested be registered under the U.S. Foreign Agents Registration Act (FARA).
 His book provided the data, insights, and policy prescriptions supporting this policy.

 $100 bill

-Following Russia’s invasion of Ukraine, Kounalakis wrote in The Wall Street Journal that the United States should “Immediately stop circulating and honoring $100 bills in Russia” in order to foment discontent amongst average Russians, who hold the currency as security.
+Following Russia's invasion of Ukraine, Kounalakis wrote in The Wall Street Journal that the United States should "Immediately stop circulating and honoring $100 bills in Russia" in order to foment discontent amongst average Russians, who hold the currency as security.
 His recommendation was also intended to harm international drug cartels.